Northleach: Amenities

 The town has two pubs: The Sherborne Arms and The Wheatsheaf Inn.
-There are also a food takeaway, a butcher, a baker, art and antique dealers and other shops.
+There is also a butcher, a baker, art and antique dealers and other shops.

 The former House of Correction is now the Old Prison museum and visitor centre, also called Escape to the Cotswolds.
 Northleach used to have a private museum, the World of Mechanical Music, that exhibited and restored music boxes and other self-playing instruments.
-It closed down in 2019.
-The building is now a private house.
+It closed in 2019 and the building is now a private house.

 Northleach Town Football Club has two teams, both of which play in the Cheltenham Association Football League.
 Northleach Town Cricket Club has a first and second men's team, ladies' team and junior team.
 The first eleven played in the Cotswold District Cricket Association league until 2013, since which time it has played only friendly matches.

 Northleach also has a sports and social club, darts, running, skittles, snooker and pool and tennis clubs.
 Most of the clubs use the Northleach Pavilion which is leased from the Town Council.
 Westwood Community Centre has facilities for a number of sports and community activities.
 The Snooker Club uses the ground floor of the Cotswold Hall which is on West End, almost opposite the Wheatsheaf Inn.

 Public transport

-Northleach's main bus service is Stagecoach West route 853, which links Cheltenham and Oxford via Burford and Witney.
+Northleach's main bus service is Stagecoach West route S2, which links Cheltenham and Oxford via Burford and Witney.
 Services run four times each way a day from Mondays to Saturdays, and once a day on Sundays.
 Stagecoach took over the service in July 2020.
 Its previous operator, Swanbrook Services of Staverton, had operated route 853 with coaches for 35 years.

 Pulham's Coaches of Bourton-on-the-Water serve Northleach.
 Pulham's route 801 runs between Cheltenham and Moreton-in-Marsh via Charlton Kings, Andoversford, Bourton-on-the-Water and Stow-on-the-Wold.
 Not all services on route 801 serve Northleach: only two each way a day on Mondays to Saturdays and one on public holidays.

 Pulham's route 855 between Cirencester and Moreton-in-Marsh via Bourton-on-the-Water and Stow-on-the-Wold also serves Northleach.
 Currently three buses each way a day serve Northleach on Mondays to Saturdays.

+Media

+Local news and television programmes are provided by BBC South and ITV Meridian.
+Television signals are received from the Oxford TV transmitter.